khaledwaleedsamir/Digital-Meter/README.md

          Modify the step size used for calibration adjustments.
 A larger step size can accelerate convergence, while a smaller step size may provide finer adjustments for stability.
       - Allowable Error Margin (`VOLTAGE_ERROR` , `CURRENT_ERROR`):
          Adjust the allowable error margin to define the tolerance level within which the calibrated values are considered acceptable.
 A wider error margin may allow for greater variability in readings, whereas a narrower margin may prioritize precision.
    - Experiment with different combinations of these parameters to optimize the calibration process.
-Fine-tuning these parameters can enhance calibration accuracy and ensure reliable sensor measurements.

 2. **Measurement**:
    - After calibration, the Arduino will continuously measure and display RMS voltage, current, power, and cumulative energy usage (kWh) on the LCD display.

+## Video Demonstration
+<video controls src="Photos and Videos/Digital_Meter_Hardware.mp4" title="Title"></video>

 ## Contributing